db4rr/accessible-libations/ideas.md

 It can be "gibsonized" with an onion garnish, or made dirty with olive garnish and brine.

 Related cocktail:
 - **Manhattan**: Substitute gin/vodka for whiskey, substitute dry vermouth for sweet red vermouth, add a few dashes of **Angostura bitters**.
 Calling the Manhattan a member of the Martini family would be controversial, but it is certainly related in terms of proportions and technique.
+In a way the Manhattan stands between an Old-fashioned and a Martini: substitutes the bitters and sugar of the Old-fashioned with vermouth, and is mixed and served without ice on a cocktail glass, like a Martini.
 The traditional garnish is a maraschino cherry, but can be substituted with an orange peel.

 ### The Negroni family